davidkrantz/Colorfy/README.md

 2. Copy and rename `start.sh.default` to `start.sh`.

-3. Edit `start.sh` such that it works on your Raspberry Pi.
+3. Edit `start.sh` to your liking and such that it works on your Raspberry Pi.

 4. Add `@reboot . $HOME/path/to/env/var; sh /path/to/project/start.sh > /path/to/project/logs/log.txt 2>&1` to `crontab -e`.
 For the logging to work you will have create a directory with `mkdir logs` inside the project folder.
 A file called `log.txt` in `/path/to/project/logs` will then contain the logs which can be used for debugging.

+If you choose to run the web server, it can later be found on the address `IPTOYOURRPI:5000`.